Learn new skills, explore interests

-We have fun afternoon and evening programs like Capture the Flag and Spooknight!
+We have fun afternoon and evening programs like Capture the Flag, Froccer World Cup, Tie Dye Tuesday and Spooknight!

 As for activities, there are three, one hour periods each day.
 On Sunday evenings the overnight campers choose which activities they would like to participate in, after watching a brief counselor skit for each area.
 They participate in the same activity at the same time each day.

 Sailing is a two hour activity and the instructors are USA Sailing Certified Sailing Instructors.
 Classes begin with safety instruction, rigging and the fundamentals of sailing.
 Campers then learn to sail in Hamburg Cove, under the supervision of their instructors.
 Those who participate in this class are able to sail during free time.
 This program requires a camper to be able to swim 2 laps non stop in the pool and not require swim lessons.
 In addition the camper must be at least ten years of age.

 Our sports activity offers a variety of team sports.
 Our focus is on having fun so each day the campers participate in a different sport activity.
 We have a sand volleyball court, basketball area, a sports field with soccer nets as well as a Gaga pit.
 And the camper favorite — FROCCER.

 In Camp Craft campers learn how to identify wood that is safe to burn, how to build a fire safely and cook over the fire.
 Each day they cook a different food under the direction of trained counselors.
 These include s’mores, baked apples, fried dough, banana boats and other delicious treats.
 Campers also work on orienteering skills and building shelters.

 Fishing is offered as a class and is also a camper option during free time.
 The instructor has a Connecticut Fishing License and is an experienced fisherman.